Synonyms: Labeo frenatus, L. erythrurus

 Remarks: An albino form is widely available.

+Difficulty of care: 4.
 A territorial and aggressive species which requires a diet including live foods.